 One of New England's biggest headlines of the summer, was the ousting of Market Basket CEO Arthur T. Demoulas (Arthur T, or ATD as he's affectionately called by employees) and two other top executives by the Market Basket board of directors, who are also his family.
 This in itself isn't really news, as execs get axed all the time and it's just business as usual.

 What happened next is where the story spikes.
-The employees of Market Basket, (all non Union) in a move to show solidarity for their beloved chief, Arthur T., orchestrated a grassroots workforce strike, the next day; with the brutal effectiveness of a 100 megaton bomb.
+The employees of Market Basket, (all non Union) in a move to show solidarity for their beloved chief, Arthur T., orchestrated a grassroots workforce strike the next day; with the brutal effectiveness of a megaton bomb.
 The workers ultimatum: they wouldn't return to work until ATD was reinstated as chief.
-Yesterday, August 28, 2014, (two months later) after intense news coverage, social media bombardment and two Governor's pleas, the saga came to a peaceful and amicable ending.
-Arthur T. Demoulas and his constituents finalizing a $1.5 billion buyout, resulting in ATD having a >50% share in Market Basket, and thus, control.
+Yesterday, August 28, 2014, (two months later) after intense news coverage, social media bombardment and two governor's pleas, the saga came to a peaceful and amicable ending.
+Arthur T. and his constituents finalizing a $1.5 billion buyout, resulting in ATD having a >50% share in Market Basket, and thus, control.

 "Some industry analysts put the loss from the job action at more than $10 million a day."- Bloomberg News- Market Basket Revolt Ends as Arthur T. Demoulas Wins Bid